 - In Attack of the Clones, Dooku tries to pull this against his old master Yoda, but ends up retreating and distracting his former master to survive.

-.
+Obi-Wan: You are strong and wise, Anakin, and I am very proud of you.
 I have trained you since you were a small boy.
 I have taught you everything I know.
 And you have become a far greater Jedi than I could ever hope to be.